PowerMops/powermops-site/src/routes/pmops/Lesson-1.md

 On OS X, the Apple menu contains the usual items and is not affected by Mops.
-The application menu (e.g., PowerMops) contains the `About Mops&hellip;` menu item, which will bring up a box telling you which version of Mops you are running.
+The application menu (e.g., PowerMops) contains the `About Mops...` menu item, which will bring up a box telling you which version of Mops you are running.

-On OS 9, there is no application menu and the Apple menu contains the `About Mops&hellip;` menu item.
+On OS 9, there is no application menu and the Apple menu contains the `About Mops...` menu item.

 The File menu is much like the File menu in other applications, but with a special item (`Load`), which you can use later for